Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Model

 In summary, we consider phase separation in an elastic medium, where the background matrix influences the equilibrium thermodynamics of the mixture.
 Previous studies consider the background matrix as an inert phase~\cite{p:wei2020,p:kothari2020}.
 For composition regimes where the solvent is a minority phase and there is a dearth of material to form a flat interface, solvent-rich droplets coexist with the majority phase.
-We demonstrate, via explicit mean-field theory calculations, that the dispersed micro-droplet phase is indeed a thermodynamic minimum for a gel-solvent mixture.
+We demonstrate, via a mean-field theory that the dispersed micro-droplet phase is indeed a thermodynamic minimum for a binary gel-solvent mixture.
 A competition between surface tension and network elasticity stabilizes this phase.
 When the surface-tension exceeds a critical value, a single macroscopic droplet is the stable thermodynamic phase.
-Our framework is generic and can be applied to any system with a bistable free energy~\cite{b:chaikin1995}.

-We have considered monodisperse drops as a candidate for the micro-droplet phase.
-In experiments a certain amount of polydispersity is inevitable.
-A variational formulation allowing for different ansatz that accounts for polydispersity has not been attempted.
-Elastically mediated phase transitions admit a third thermodynamic phase, where the gel network partially wets and intrudes the solvent rich droplets\cite{p:ronceray2021}.
-Our formalism may be extended to incorporate such phases.
-We posit that a model incorporating phase separation and elastic effects is the minimal model to study phase separation in biomolecular condensates.
+Though the Flory-Huggins functional has been used to describe polymer mixtures, our results are generic and valid for any bistable potential~\cite{b:chaikin1995}.